uhray/turnkey/README.md

   .pipe(cm.findAll(Model));
 ```

+<a href="#mw-checkResend" name="mw-checkResend">#</a> turnkey.**checkResend**([*cb*, *modify*])

+This is useful middleware to check if you need to resend a verification email to someone who tries to signup again.
+Usually, a database would fail if the user already exists.
+This allows you to resend and email and act like they just signed up, so it's not confusing to a new user.

+If the user does not exists OR the user exists but is already verified, nothing happens.
+If the user exists AND has not verified, this will respond from the server with that user's information to make it appear like the user was just recreated.

+  * *cb* - A callback that receives the user object if an unverified user was trying to re-signup.
+The use for this is to probably resend a verification email.
+  * *modify* - This allows you to modify the user object before it is responded from the server.
+Perhaps you'd want to remove personal information if the user already exists.

 ## Verification

 Verification gets its own section because it does things a bit uniquely.
 Turnkey modifies the user model to store the necessary authentication information.
 It also stores verfiication information: